SAP-archive/data-intelligence-codejam-exercises/exercise/iot/readme.md

 ### Run the graph
 Save and run the graph.

-After some time you should see it is “running” in the “Status” tab.
+After some time you should see it is “running” in the **Status** tab.

 Click on the name of the graph there to show status details.

-Switch to “Metrics”.
+Now switch to **Metrics** tab.
 You should see “MQTT Producer Package Count” increasing from time to time.

 ### [Optional] Run MQTT Mosquitto client

-Go to your terminal and run a container with a Mosquitto client.
+Go to your terminal and run a container with a [Mosquitto software](https://mosquitto.org/), which contains popular mosquitto_pub and mosquitto_sub command line MQTT clients.

 ```sh
 docker run -d -p 1883:1883 -p 9001:9001 --name mosquitto eclipse-mosquitto
 ```

-If not previously installed than this command should download and start the container `mosquitto`, that includes required Mosquitto MQTT client tools.
+If not previously pulled, then this command should download and start the container `mosquitto`, that includes required Mosquitto MQTT client tools.

-Now you can check messages arriving to the MQTT broker.
+Now you can check messages arriving to the MQTT broker using [`mosquitto_sub` client](https://mosquitto.org/man/mosquitto_sub-1.html).

 ```sh
 docker exec mosquitto mosquitto_sub -h mqtt.eclipse.org -t "sapcodejam/+/iot/#" -v